briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

-corporations under section 718.83 of the Revised Code, the Tax Commissioner shall provide to the Municipality a report stating the name and federal identification number of every taxpayer that made estimated payments that are attributable to the Municipality and the amount of each such taxpayer’s estimated payment.
+corporations under section 718.83 of the Revised Code, the Tax Commissioner shall provide to the Municipality a report stating the name and federal identification number of every taxpayer that made estimated payments that are attributable to the Municipality and the amount of each such taxpayer's estimated payment.

 4. _(D)_ The information described under divisions (B) and (C) of this section